Reouhaddad/MY_SHOP/README.md

 - **Frontend**: The frontend of the application is live at [https://66812b3982106b0a70b9ba3f--hilarious-gumption-b4d7d9.netlify.app/](https://66812b3982106b0a70b9ba3f--hilarious-gumption-b4d7d9.netlify.app/)
 - **Backend**: The backend of the application is running on Render at [https://my-shop-1qc0.onrender.com](https://my-shop-1qc0.onrender.com)

+## Admin Credentials

+To have a complete view of the application, you can create an admin credential.
+Follow these steps:

+1. **Register a new user on the application**.
+2. **Check the `is_superuser` option and save**.

+This user will now have access to all the functionalities of the site, including product management.

 ## Additional Information